dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

 not remove certain dependencies in `<packages type="delete">`.
 This is achieved by adding a `ignore` child element with the mandatory `name` attribute set to the package name to be ignored during the corresponding transaction.
-Optionally one can also specify the architecture in via the `arch` similarly to :ref:`xml-description-package-element`.
+Optionally one can also specify the architecture via the `arch` similarly to :ref:`xml-description-package-element`.